brushed metal background

 graduate hugging their fellow graduate

-The Partnerships Track is not yet open.
-The track is scheduled to open in September 2023.
-More details about how to compete in this track are coming soon.
-The Partnerships Track supports building partnerships between HBCUs and other universities. government agencies, and industry leaders to inform new programs and provide professional opportunities that will equip HBCU students with the skills needed to succeed in the clean energy industry.
+The Partnerships Track supports building partnerships between HBCUs and other universities, government agencies, and industry leaders to inform new programs and provide professional opportunities that will equip HBCU students with the skills needed to succeed in the clean energy industry.
+Example programs include cross-university exchange programs, student design or capstone projects, clean energy certificate programs, industry mentorship programs, and more.
+The track is comprised of three phases over which the competitors will initiate partnerships, develop plans, and build a cohesive partnership program.

 Who is Eligible to Compete?